intel-analytics/ipex-llm/python/llm/example/GPU/README.md

 - Windows 10/11, with or without WSL

 ## Requirements
 To apply Intel GPU acceleration, there’re several steps for tools installation and environment preparation.
-See the GPU installation guide for [Linux](../../../../docs/mddocs/Quickstart/install_linux_gpu.md) or [Windows](../../../../docs/mddocs/Quickstart/install_windows_gpu.md) for mode details.
+See the GPU installation guide on [Linux](../../../../docs/mddocs/Quickstart/install_linux_gpu.md) or [Windows](../../../../docs/mddocs/Quickstart/install_windows_gpu.md) for mode details.